louieseno/flutter_chart_gpt/README.md

 # Flutter Chart GPT

-A Flutter app that build charts based on text input using AI.
+A Flutter app that builds charts based on text input using AI.

 ## Install dependencies by running: